Curriculum Vitae

 Supervision of doctoral research

 Jennifer Delahanty, Perceptual dialectology and the connection between German and Wisconsin English.
+2011.

 Felecia Lucht, Language Variation in a German-American Community: A diachronic study of the spectrum of language use in Lebanon, Wisconsin.
-Spring 2008.
+2008.

 David J. Holsinger, Lenition in Germanic: The role of prosodic templates in sound change.
-March 2000, summa cum laude.
+2000, summa cum laude.

-Ewa Jacewicz, Phonological context in the acquisition of second language vowels.
-1999, magna cum laude.
+Ewa Jacewicz, Phonological context in the acquisition of second language vowels. magna cum laude.

 Daniel Nützel, Morphosyntactic variation and change in Haysville (Indiana) East Franconian.
 Purdue University, 1998.